from a handpicked tutor in LIVE 1-to-1 classes

 - The equation of x-axis is y = 0 and the equation of y-axis is x = 0.

-- The equation of a line parallel to the x-axis is y = b, as it cuts the y-axis at the point (0, b).
+- The equation of a line parallel to the x-axis is y = b, where it cuts the y-axis at the point (0, b).

-- The equation of a line parallel to the y-axis is x = a, and it cuts the x-axis at the point (a, 0).
+- The equation of a line parallel to the y-axis is x = a, where it cuts the x-axis at the point (a, 0).

 - The equation of a line parallel to ax + by + c = 0 is ax + by + k = 0.